SimbongeN/BankApp/README.md

 # BankApp: A JavaFX Banking System

 BankApp is a mobile application that simulates a real banking system.
-It's built using Java and leverages JavaFX for the user interface, JDBC for database connectivity, and MySQL as the backend database.
+The application was built using Java and leverages JavaFX for the user interface, JDBC for database connectivity, and MySQL as the backend database.
+Through this project, I gained hands-on experience in implementing user authentication features, allowing users to securely log in using their credentials.
+I also learned about the intricacies of database management and the importance of robust security measures in financial applications and systems.I learnt concepts such as combination of hashing and salting techniques/algorithems in storing sensetive user information on database systems, In this application I used a SHA-3 (Secure Hashing algorithem) together with a salting technique for storing of user passwords.
+This project not only enhanced my technical skills but also provided me with valuable insights into the design and development of user-centric software solutions.

 ## Features Implemented